ARGOeu/poem-2/doc/v1/docs/tenant_metric_profiles.md

 ### Metric profile clone

 By clicking the **Clone** button, the user can easily derive new profile from existing one meaning that description and metric instances tuples will be copied, while profile name will be changed to `Cloned <original_profile_name>`.
-User is free to change the name of profile to his needs.
+User is free to change the name of profile to his/her needs.